Vance Astrovik: Murder trial

-One night, Arnold Astrovik not only attacked the disadvantaged Vance (injured in a fight with Terrax and further injured by Gideon) but struck his wife when she tried to intervene.
-In one burst of his ever-growing superpowers and pent-up emotion, Vance lashed out at his abusive father and unintentionally killed him.
-Vance turned himself in and went to trial, charged with first-degree murder and negligent homicide.
-He was defended by attorney Foggy Nelson.
-The Thing was a character witness for Vance and helped establish the history of abuse that he suffered, as did his mother Norma Astrovik; other testimony established the good he had done as a costumed hero and his increasing competence with his powers.
-However, the prosecuting attorney Rachel Dreyfuss pursued the latter angle, using testimony from Firestar and cross-examination of Norma to establish that Vance could have used his powers to stop his father without lethal force.
-Finally, in her closing argument, the prosecutor drew a gun on Vance and fired a blank round (unknown to Vance).
-Instinctively, Vance not only disarmed her but reacted so precisely that he contained the actual smoke from the gun, driving home the prosecution's case.
-Vance was acquitted of murder, but he was convicted of negligent homicide.
-As a result of the trial, Vance's secret identity became public knowledge.
+In one burst of his ever-growing superpowers and pent-up emotion, Vance lashes out at his father and unintentionally kills him.
+Vance turns himself in and goes to trial, charged with first-degree murder and negligent homicide.
+He is defended by attorney Foggy Nelson.
+The Thing is a character witness for Vance and helps establish the history of abuse that he suffered, as did his mother Norma Astrovik; other testimony established the good he had done as a costumed hero and his increasing competence with his powers.
+However, the prosecuting attorney Rachel Dreyfuss pursues the latter angle, using testimony from Firestar and cross-examination of Norma to establish that Vance could have used his powers to stop his father without lethal force.
+During her closing argument, Dreyfuss draws a gun on Vance and fires a blank round.
+Instinctively, Vance not only disarms Dreyfuss but reacts so precisely that he contains the smoke from the gun, driving home the prosecution's case.
+Vance is acquitted of murder, but is convicted of negligent homicide and imprisoned in the Vault.
+As a result of the trial, Vance's secret identity becomes public knowledge.

-Vance was sentenced to serve his time at the superhuman restraint facility known as the Vault.
-He was shown enjoying the occasional free walkabout on the long road trip to the Vault, joking and playing around with the officers.
-When his friends Firestar, Namorita, and Nova arrived to free him, Vance protested, declaring he would serve his time.
-He also said he was going to be paroled in fourteen months, so they would see him again then.
-Firestar, even though trying to remain restrained, was very upset, but she recognized what Vance wanted to do and came to terms with it.

-During his stay in the Vault, he was granted "training periods" with the Guardsmen on duty, determined to hone his abilities to prevent another incident like his father's death.
-When a riot broke out over the perception of poor living conditions, Vance helped calm the riot by convincing the warden to allow the plant-based villain Terraformer (once part of the Force of Nature) access to a plant.
-Despite the warden's fears that Terraformer would use it in an escape attempt, the villain simply enjoyed it being with him.
-This calmed the other prisoners, and it was agreed that, on a case-by-case basis, their living conditions would be examined to accommodate superhuman prisoners' unique needs.
+During his stay in the Vault, Vance trains with the Guardsmen, determined to hone his abilities to prevent another incident like his father's death.
+When a riot breaks out over the perception of poor living conditions, Vance helps calm the riot by convincing the warden to give Terraformer, a plant-based villain, access to a plant.
+Despite the warden's fears that Terraformer would use the plant in an escape attempt, he simply enjoys it being with him.
+This calms the other prisoners, and it is agreed that their living conditions will be examined on a case-by-case basis to accommodate the prisoners' needs.